AdenaGH/PhotoPillApp/README.md

 N/A

 #### Known Errors
-* List of medications will disappear once user switches screens
+* List of medications will disappear once user switches screens.
-* Empty text is allowed as valid input and will appear in lists
+* Empty text is allowed as valid input and will appear in lists.

 ---
 ### Version 0.1.0: